 - Burns “Put butter/antiseptic cream on it”.

-- Nose bleeds “Hold the child’s head back and pinch the bridge of the nose“.
+- Nose bleeds “Hold the casualty’s head back and pinch the bridge of the nose“.

-Treat nose bleeds by sitting the child down with the head tilted forward and pinch the fleshy part of the nostrils together for 10 minutes.
-Remember to tell the child to breathe through the mouth and spit any blood into a bowl or tissue.
+Treat nose bleeds by sitting the casualty down with the head tilted forward and pinch the fleshy part of the nostrils together for 20 minutes.
+Remember to tell them to breathe through the mouth and spit any blood into a bowl or tissue.

 Never induce vomiting – it could burn or block the airway.
 Try to find out what has been swallowed and how much and seek professional medical advice.

-- Choking “Stick your fingers down the child’s throat”.
+- Choking “Stick your fingers down the casualty’s throat”.

-Never stick your fingers down a child’s throat – you could cause further obstruction or cause the airway to swell.
-Start by bending the child forward from the waist and give 5 sharp back blows between the shoulder blades, using the heel of your hand.*
+Never stick your fingers down someone’s throat – you could cause further obstruction or cause the airway to swell.
+Start by bending the casualty forward from the waist and give 5 sharp back blows between the shoulder blades, using the heel of your hand.*